SAP-samples/teched2022-IN280/exercises/ex1/README.md

-# Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM
+# Exercise 1 - Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM

 In this exercise, we will establish an authenticated connection to a Cloud Integration tenant to get it monitored.